New Mexico History Museum

-The New Mexico History Museum is a history museum in Santa Fe, New Mexico.
+The New Mexico History Museum is a history museum in Santa Fe, New Mexico, US.
 It is part of the state-run Museum of New Mexico system operated by the New Mexico Department of Cultural Affairs.
 Opened in 2009, the museum houses 96000 ft2 of permanent and rotating exhibits covering the history of New Mexico from ancient Native American cultures to the present.

 The museum was built after the Museum of New Mexico's collection of historic artifacts had outgrown its previous home at the 400-year-old Palace of the Governors.
-The new $44 million museum opened to the public on May 24, 2009, receiving more than 10,000 visitors on its first day.
-It holds around 20,000 artifacts.
+The new US$44 million museum opened to the public on May 24, 2009, holdings around 20,000 artifacts, and receiving more than 10,000 visitors on its first day.